Hornbill-Docs/data-imports-guide/data-imports-guide/users/database/command.md

 1. Loop through steps 5 - 7 as many times as is necessary until you are happy with the information being transported into the Hornbill user account properties.
 1. Amend the SQL Query to target the user objects required for a full import.
 1. Perform a dryrun
-1. Review the commind line output and log file for any errors or warnings, and where necessary check and rectify any errors against Common Error Messages listed in the [Troubleshooting Database User Imports](/data-imports-guide/users/database/debugging) section of this book.
+1. Review the command line output and log file for any errors or warnings, and where necessary check and rectify any errors against Common Error Messages listed in the [Troubleshooting Database User Imports](/data-imports-guide/users/database/debugging) section of this book.
 1. Continue with dryrun tests until you are happy that all the errors are accounted for.

 ## Command Line Examples